Feature request #8725

 fixed/implemented)

-#44 Updated by Marco Hugentobler almost 11 years ago
+#44 Updated by Marco Hugentobler about 11 years ago

 I've done some tests with the patch, and I have mixed feelings towards applying.
 The optimisation has most effect in zoomed-out situations where the data is too dense for the scale.
 But then, the user will still perceive it as slow performance (e.g. rendering 10 or 20 seconds without feedback is still slow).
 In situations where the data is appropriate for the scale, the differences are very small.
 On the other side, the patch adds a lot of code and still has potential to cause bugs (e.g. exporting in the composer with low resolution, say 50 dpi, shows gaps in a polygon mosaic).

-#45 Updated by Giovanni Manghi almost 11 years ago
+#45 Updated by Giovanni Manghi about 11 years ago

 Marco Hugentobler wrote: